iqhive/cfggo/README.md

 >
 > `DefaultValue` clones mutable defaults (maps, slices, and pointers) on each
 > call.
 Use `cfggo.DefaultClone(...)` when you want to make that behavior
 > explicit at the declaration site.
+The clone is a top-level defensive copy:
+> mutating a returned map, slice, or pointer before `Init` will not mutate the
+> original default captured in your struct literal.

 ## Why functions instead of struct fields?